What Does a Trauma Bond with a Narcissist Look Like?

 When you’re in a relationship with a narcissist, your brain doesn’t even compute that the person who’s supposed to love you is in fact abusing you.
 Narcissists are highly skilled manipulators and are very methodical in the way they work to hook in their victims.

 However, once we’re able to be honest with ourselves, we can admit that things weren’t right and that we often hid or justified the narcissist’s cruel and hurtful behaviours.
-Because, if we did admit those things to ourself, they would completely decimate our fantasy image of who we needed that person to be for us and everything that went with that life.
+Because, if we did admit those things to ourselves, they would completely decimate our fantasy image of who we needed that person to be for us and everything that went with that life.

 Never again will I look in from the outside of another toxic relationship and think, “Why do they stay with someone who treats them so terribly?”

 What does a trauma bond with a narcissist look like?
-To understand that, we need to look at what a narcissist trauma bond is and how it is deepened through the 7 stages.
+To understand that we need to look at what a narcissist trauma bond is and how it is deepened through the 7 stages.

 This post contains affiliate links, for more information, see our disclosures here.